JesperDramsch/nikola-action/README.md

 ## Extras

 By default, the action will install the latest stable release of `Nikola[extras]`.
 If you want to use the bleeding-edge version from `master`, or want to install some extra dependencies, you can provide a `requirements.txt` file in the repository, then the last commit on getnikola/nikola will be installed.

+## Disclaimer

+This action relies on commits rather than releases of the getnikole/nikola repository.
+This might break your site.
+Use at your own risk.